Subotica: Name

 The name of the city has changed frequently over time.
 The earliest known written name of the city was Zabotka or Zabatka, which dates from 1391.
 It is the origin of the current Hungarian name for the city "Szabadka".
-Other sources claim, that the name "Szabadka" comes from the adjective szabad, which derived from the Slavic word for "free" – svobod, referring to the status of the colonists settled in this zone by the Habsburg after the Battle of Zenta.
+According to Skok, Szabadka originated from sobotka, a Slavic diminutive of sobota, meaning "a place that had a market fair on Saturday" (like Szombathely or Nagyszombat), but its ending -ka was later replaced with -ica, another Slavic diminutive, by the Bunjevci.
+Other sources claim that the name "Szabadka" comes from the adjective szabad, which derived from the Slavic word for "free" – svobod, referring to the status of the colonists settled in this zone by the Habsburg after the Battle of Zenta.

 The town was named in the 1740s after Maria Theresa of Austria, Archduchess of Austria.
 It was officially called Sent-Maria in 1743, but was renamed in 1779 as Maria-Theresiapolis.
 These two official names were also spelled in several different ways (most commonly the German Maria-Theresiopel or Theresiopel), and were used in different languages.